You’re walking alongside your sweet-scented rose bushes when you stop short. Something’s not quite right with your lovely blooms.

 Don’t spray with insecticides, pesticides, or fungicides that may kill ladybugs or lacewings.

-If you want to ensure the presence of ladybugs and keep aphid populations down, first create a habitat that’s welcoming to them, and then purchase live ladybugs to release in packs of 500 or 1,500 from Arbico Organics.
+If you want to ensure the presence of ladybugs and keep aphid populations down, first create a habitat that’s welcoming to them, and then you may consider purchasing live ladybugs for release.

 Some might just stick around after they do their work, although most will eventually fly away.